“What is the best gear change rpm?”

 What you want is absolute certainty on the best gear change RPM.
 Yet, most racing drivers guess …

-In practise it is harder than it looks
+In practice, it is harder than it looks

 Unfortunately (and maybe surprisingly?) racing car drivers rarely change at the best gear change RPM.